json-schema-org/json-schema-spec/jsonschema-core.md

 `readOnly`).
 Annotation values may be of any type and are defined by the keywords that produced them.

-When represented in JSON, the key for this information MUST be "annotations".

 ### Dropped Annotations

 A dropped annotation is any annotation produced and subsequently dropped by the